 - The peak of the normal distribution curve represents the center of the process

-- Normal distribution curves are divided up into 3 standard deviations on each side of the mean
+- They are divided up into 3 standard deviations on each side of the mean

 The normal distribution curve is one of the most important statistical concepts in Lean Six Sigma.
 Lean Six Sigma solves problems where the number of defects is too high.
 A high number of defects statistically equals high variation in the process.
-The normal distribution curve visualizes the variation in a dataset.
-The dataset represented by the normal distribution curve could refer to downtime in manufacturing or the amount of time it takes to take a call in a call center.
+The normal distribution curve visualizes the variation in a data set.
+The data set represented by the curve could refer to downtime in manufacturing or the amount of time it takes to take a call in a call center.
 If the data follows a normal distribution curve, it means that the data is eligible for certain statistical tests that are used in the analyze stage of the Six Sigma process.